-Factor Key Questions Location Is the site in: World Heritage Site Buffer Zone Other designated area Scheduled Monument Site characteristics and setting Is the site: Development Characteristics Size/footprint Proposed Use Building design/scale/height/form/massing Landscaping proposals Development Plan Policies What other planning policies and designations apply to the site?
+Will the proposal have a direct impact on the remains of the Antonine Wall and associated archaeological features?
+Development Characteristics Size/footprint Proposed Use Building design and materials/scale/height/form/massing Landscaping proposals including boundary treatment Development Plan Policies What other planning policies and designations apply to the site?